Understanding and managing your class list is important for maintaining consistent annotations.

 - Open Settings → Edit Class List

-- The left panel shows all classes with indices
+- The left panel shows all classes with their indices and the number of annotated images per class (queried from the database)

 - Toggle By ID / A-Z to sort the view